iduos/CLIMATE_BOT/README.md

   REDDIT_USER_AGENT=**********************

-gemini-2.5-flash is recommended for classification
+gemini-2.5-flash is recommended for classification,

+for local testing qwen3:30b or llama3.1 models work fine though less accurate.

 You can build your own vector database with your own searches and classification criteria.